First Restoration: Toward the Hundred Days and Second Restoration

 During Napoleon's advance, many troops sent to stop him joined him.

-Napoleon's progress in southern France was easy and rapid.
-On March 7, he reached Grenoble with a triumphant welcome confirming success hopes.
-Power reacted calmly initially: for Louis XVIII, opportunity to rid himself of Emperor permanently.
-Orders to all military to arrest him.
-King sent Count of Artois and Marshal Macdonald to Lyon to bar him, but worker demonstrations and defecting soldiers joining initial imperial contingents forced flight, worrying government.
-As Napoleonic armies advanced, Louis XVIII appealed before Chambers to defend the Charter to federate opinion.
-While appealing to assembly, effective mobilization was weak; Paris defense seemed impossible.
+Napoleon I's advance through southern France proceeded easily and at great speed.
+By 7 March, he reached Grenoble, where he received a triumphant welcome that confirmed his hopes for success.
+The authorities initially reacted calmly; for Louis XVIII, this could be an opportunity to be rid of the Emperor once and for all.
+Orders were given for all military personnel to arrest him.
+The king dispatched the Count of Artois and Marshal Macdonald to Lyon to block his route, but worker demonstrations and the defection of the soldiers defending the city—who joined the first Imperial contingents—forced their flight, causing government concern.
+As the Napoleonic forces progressed, Louis XVIII appealed before the Chambers to defend the Charter in an effort to rally public opinion.
+While his appeal garnered support from those assembled, effective mobilization was very weak, and the defense of Paris appeared impossible.

-Popular Marshal Ney, sent to stop Napoleon, seemed monarchy's last hope.
-His rally to Emperor was a severe blow.
-King's options reduced.
-Some entourage hoped for Vendée uprising, others saw flight as only viable.
-King decided to leave Paris on March 19; Napoleon entered Tuileries Palace next day.
-Louis XVIII crossed border on 23 and retired to Ghent.
-In provinces, some royal actions: Vitrolles tried forming monarchist government in Toulouse but arrested.
-In Bordeaux, Duchess of Angoulême, Louis XVI's daughter, tried raising guard.
-Her husband tried marching army on Lyon.
-All failed.
+Popular Marshal Ney, sent to arrest Napoleon, seemed the monarchy's last hope.
+His defection to the Emperor was therefore a severe blow to the regime.
+The king's options dwindled.
+Some in his entourage hoped for a royalist uprising in the Vendée, while others saw flight as the only viable solution.
+The king decided to leave Paris on 19 March, and Napoleon entered the Tuileries Palace next day.
+In the provinces, a few actions were taken in favor of the monarchy.
+For instance, Vitrolles attempted to form a royalist government in Toulouse but was arrested.
+In Bordeaux, the Duchess of Angoulême, daughter of Louis XVI, tried to rouse the guard.
+Simultaneously, her husband attempted to march an army on Lyon.
+All these enterprises, however, ended in failure.